flavioelawi/gsearch-reverse-image-nautilus/README.md

 This plugin adds a Google image search menu entry in Gnome Nautilus.

+**Installation:**
-put the file gsearch.py in /usr/share/nautilus-python/extensions/
+* put the file gsearch.py in /usr/share/nautilus-python/extensions/
+* restart gdm/lightdm

+or

+> nautilus -q

+> nautilus

 Tested on Ubuntu 15.04 with Unity